 The ISMS Policy of ISKCON is approved by the management, and published and communicated to all the employees and related parties.
 It is the responsibility of Information Security Committee of ISKCON to establish, implement, operate, monitor, review, maintain and improve the documented ISMS within the context of the organization’s overall business activities and the risks faced by the organization.

-Information Security Committee
+Information Security Committee & ISMS Org Chart

 The Information Security Committee of ISKCON is headed by Sri Amitasana Dasa, Vice President and assisted by Janaki Vallabha Dasa, Division Head – IT and Ayyappa Dasika, Manager – IT.
 The committee shall also have nominated department heads who have been assigned the responsibility of (a) managing the information security of their departments (b) escalate any security incidents and (c) suggest improvements during the monthly review meetings.